github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 We strongly recommend that you include the version of the action you are using by specifying a Git ref, SHA, or Docker tag.
 If you don't specify a version, it could break your workflows or cause unexpected behavior when the action owner publishes an update.
 - Using the commit SHA of a released action version is the safest for stability and security.
-- If the action publishes major version tags, using them should allow you to receive critical fixes and security patches while still retaining compatibility (within the abilities of the publisher).
+- If the action publishes major version tags, you should expect to receive critical fixes and security patches while still retaining compatibility.
+Note that this behavior is at the publisher's discretion.
 - Using the default branch of an action may be convenient, but if someone releases a new major version with a breaking change, your workflow could break.

 Some actions require inputs that you must set using the [`with`](#jobsjob_idstepswith) keyword.
 Review the action's README file to determine the inputs required.